-You probably already have a hose you use for watering the grass and potted patio plants and for washing down the sidewalk.
+You probably already have a hose for watering the grass and potted patio plants and washing down the sidewalk.
 Still, if you’re like many, that hose might have hardened over the years, developed kinks that won’t straighten out, or even sprung a few leaks.
 If so, don’t buy another garden hose before finding out which hoses scored the highest in my hands-on tests.
 I didn’t go easy on the hoses—I put them through real-world watering (and life) situations.
 Spoiler: Not all of them made it through.

 - BEST BANG FOR THE BUCK: GrowGreen Expandable Garden Hose with High Pressure

-- BEST DRINKING WATER–SAFE: Flexzilla Garden Hose with SwivelGrip
+- BEST DRINKING WATER–SAFE: Flexzilla Garden Hose with SwivelGrip, 5/8 in.

-- BEST FLEXIBLE: YAMATIC Garden Hose 5/8 in x 30 ft Ultra Flexible
+- BEST FLEXIBLE: Yamatic Garden Hose 5/8 in x 30 ft Super Flexible

 - BEST RUBBER HOSE: Briggs and Stratton 8BS75 75-Foot Premium Heavy-Duty